antitypical/Result/README.md

 }
 ```

 This function provides a more robust wrapper around the default subscripting provided by `Dictionary`.
-Rather than return `AnyObject?`, it returns a `Result` that either contains the `String` value for the given key, or an `ErrorType` detailing what went wrong.
+Rather than return `Any?`, it returns a `Result` that either contains the `String` value for the given key, or an `ErrorType` detailing what went wrong.

 One simple way to handle a `Result` is to deconstruct it using a `switch` statement.